zouharvi/SlowAlign/README.md

 Word aligner written in Rust with features:

-- [ ] Train and store tables
+- [ ] Use pre-trained table from OPUS
 - [x] Multithreading
-- [ ] Additional scoring features (distance from diagonal, difference in word length)
+- [x] Additional scoring features (distance from diagonal, difference in word length)
-- [ ] Multiple extractors (A0, A1, A2, A3, A4, reverse, intersect)
+- [x] Multiple extractors (A0, A1, A2, A3, A4, reverse, intersect)
 - [x] Estimate extractor parameters from an annotated sample
 - [ ] Server capabilities (respond to alignment requests)